sumit2011/sumit2011.github.io/javascript/index.md

 ### block scope

-The next context we’ll cover is block scope.
-When a variable is defined inside a block, it is only accessible to the code within the curly braces {}.
-We say that a variable has block scope because it is only accessible to the lines of code within that block.
-Variables declared with block scope are known as local variables because they are only available to the code that is part of the same block.
+When a variable is defined inside a **block**, it is only accessible to the code within the curly braces `{}`.
+We say that a variable has block scope.
+These are also known as ***local variables*** because they are only available to the code that is part of the same block.
 ```javascript
 const logSkyColor = () =&gt; {
 let color = "blue";